OLC-Bioinformatics/redmine-docs/docs/analysis/mobsuite.md

 For an example MobSuite, see [issue 12823](https://redmine.biodiversity.agr.gc.ca/issues/12823).

+#### Interpreting Results

+MobSuite outputs quite a few files.
+The zip file uploaded will have one folder for each SEQID requested.
+Within each folder, you will find a number of MobSuite output files.
+Of particular interest is the `contig_report.txt` file, which assigns each contig in your assembly as chromosomal or plasmid, and has typing info on plasmid-derived contigs.
+Full descriptions of all files can be found at the [MobSuite GitHub repository](https://github.com/phac-nml/mob-suite).

 ### How long does it take?

 MobSuite works fairly quickly - it should take roughly one minute to analyze each SEQID that you have requested.